beopencloud/cno/cno_hub.md

 ```
 ![CNOHub](image/addcluster.png)

-When you finish to click on this target we can see a other interface in wich there two fields.
+When you finish to click on this target we can see a other interface in which there are two fields.
 For register an existing cluster you must click on ` Advanced Registration `.

 ![Register Cluster](image/Registrer.PNG)

-After this picture you can see the interface which permit to you to register your cluster form.But you must to have your cluster before this step.
+After this picture you can see the interface which permit to you to register your cluster in the part cluster form.But you must to have your cluster before this step.

 ![Advanced register](image/Advanced.PNG)